 Parents and coaches, make sure you listen to your pitchers carefully.
 If they are squirming when they throw don’t keep them on the bump.
 Talk to them and make sure they stay healthy.

-For an in depth look of how to stay fit to pitch, understand what a good throwing program looks like, learn great mechanics and more we highly recommend The Pitching Academy’s complete instructional series on sale today!
+For an in depth look of how to stay fit to pitch, understand what a good throwing program looks like, learn great mechanics and more we highly recommend The Pitching Academy’s complete pitching series on sale today!